-Chitin is the second most abundant biopolymer in nature following cellulose, and the most abundant N-containing polysaccharide excluding proteins.
-Because only a few natural amines are available and their importance as key intermediates in chemical industry, chitin is promising to be the largest renewable amine source in the future, contributing to decarbonization for sustainability.^{1,2} However, utilization of chitin or its deacetylation product chitosan is rather limited mainly because high purity of chitin is not accessible economically with current purification methods; in addition, structures of chitin are also not same from different sources, which led to more difficulty in followed modifications for derivatives.^{3,4,5} Such recalcitrant structure usually led to complex products in direct conversion of chitin into chemicals, and not surprisingly its hydrolysed monomer N-acetyl-D-glucosamine (NAG) was frequently used for preparation of bio-based chemicals such as 3-acetamidofuran, 3-acetamido-

-5-acetylfuran (3A5AF), acetamidoacetaldehyde, pyridine and so on.6 Very recently bio-based cyclic and short-chained aliphatic amines were also produced from NAG by selectively removing the oxygenated group over Ru/C, and an acid co-catalyst H3PO4 is proved to be vital for retaining the amino group in NAG by protonation.7 Although significant progress was achieved in reported literatures, new catalytic systems to synthesize high-value-added N-containing chemicals from NAG or deacetylated monomer D-glucosamine (HCl salt or sulfate salt) are still highly desired for better nitrogen cycle.
-Here we reported an arylboronic acids catalyzed dimerization of glucosamine forming deoxyfructosazine (Scheme 1); the reaction could be completed in a few hours and yield of sole product was excellent.
-Deoxyfructosazine is widely used in food industry and also showed therapeutic potential in treatments of diabetes8 and immunological diseases9 as well as DNA strand breakage activity10; its unique structure containing pyrazine moiety11 and multiple hydroxyls12 make it very promising platform molecule for speciality chemicals and new smart materials.
+Chitin is the second most abundant biopolymer in nature following cellulose, and the most abundant N-containing polysaccharide.
+Since only a few natural amines are available as key intermediates in chemical industry, chitin is promising to be the largest renewable amine source in the future, contributing to decarbonization for sustainability.^{1,2} However, utilization of chitin or its deacetylation product, chitosan, is rather limited mainly because high purity of chitin is not accessible economically with current purification methods; in addition, structures of chitin are also not the same from different sources, which led to more difficulty in followed modifications for derivatives.^{3,4} Such recalcitrant structures usually lead to complex products in direct conversion of chitin into chemicals, and not surprisingly one of its hydrolysed monomer N-acetyl-D-glucosamine (NAG) was frequently used for preparation of bio-based chemicals in uniform structure such as 3-acetamidofuran, 3-acetamido-5-acetylfuran (3A5AF), acetamidoacetaldehyde, pyridine and so on.5 Very recently bio-based cyclic and short-chained aliphatic amines were also produced from NAG by selectively removing the oxygenated group over Ru/C, and an acid co-catalyst H3PO4 is proved to be vital for retaining the amino group in NAG by protonation.6 Although significant progress was achieved in reported literatures, new catalytic systems to synthesize high-value-added N-containing chemicals from NAG or deacetylated monomer D-glucosamine (HCl salt or sulfate salt) are still highly desired for a better nitrogen cycle.
+Here we report an arylboronic acids catalyzed dimerization of glucosamine forming deoxyfructosazine (Scheme 1); the reaction could be completed in a few hours and yield was excellent.
+Deoxyfructosazine is widely used in food industry, ^{7a} and it also showed antibacterial activity ^{7b}; Its therapeutic potential in treatments of diabetes8, immunological diseases 9 and its DNA strand breakage activity 10 were also reported. its unique structure containing pyrazine moiety 11 and multiple hydroxyls 12 make it a very promising platform molecule for speciality chemicals and new smart materials.

 Scheme 1.
-A "drop-in" upgrade of D-glucosamine with arylboronic acid catalysis on current utilization of chitin.
+A "drop-in" change on current utilization of chitin via arylboronic acid catalysis.

 A good conversion of D-glucosamine hydrochloride to deoxyfructosazine in the presence of excess amount (2.5 to 5 equivalents) of phenylboronic acid and excess amount of NaOH in water was initially reported by J. A. Peters et.al13, which was a cleaner transformation and a significant progress based on pioneer works in alkali hydroxide solution only10 or pyridine solution only14.
-Further optimization on this conversion with phenylboronic acid as a promoter15 or boric acid as an additive with 1-ethyl-3-methylimidazolium acetate ([C2C1Im][OAc]) as a catalyst16 or in deep eutectic solvents17 was also reported, however yield of deoxyfructosazine was generally low to moderate although more clues were achieved in mechanism investigation^{16,17}.
+Further optimization on this conversion with phenylboronic acid as a promoter15 or boric acid as an additive with 1-ethyl-3-methylimidazolium acetate ([C2C1Im][OAc]) as a dual solvent-catalyst^{16a,b} or in deep eutectic solvents^{16c} was also reported.
+However, yield of deoxyfructosazine was generally low to moderate either from self-condensation of D-glucosamine13-16 or other monosaccharides with ammonia acid salts17 even though more clues were achieved in mechanism investigation16.
 In these literatures (Scheme 1), excess amount of phenylboronic acid or boric acid is still a must for achieving a good yield of deoxyfructosazine.
-It was generally proposed that phenylboronic acid or boric acid masked diols on glucosamine and then subsequent dimerization reaction occurred.
+It was generally proposed that phenylboronic acid or boric acid masked diols on glucosamine, and then subsequent dimerization reaction occurred.